At Customer Insight Group, many of our clients are asking the same questions many of you are: What now?

 Social Media Marketing Benchmarks

-With more time on their hands, consumers are using digital, mobile, and social media on an even greater scale than before the outbreak.
-Digital 2020 reports – published in partnership with Hootsuite – show that digital, mobile, and social media have become an indispensable part of everyday life for people all over the world.
+With more time on their hands, consumers use digital, mobile, and social media on an even greater scale than before the outbreak.
+Digital 2020 reports – published in partnership with Hootsuite – show that digital, mobile, and social media have become an indispensable part of everyday life for people worldwide.

 Socialbaker released a comprehensive report on Social Media Trends for Q4 2020.
 The report reveals that global social media ad spend skyrocketed during the last quarter of 2020, despite the continuing economic impact of the COVID-19 pandemic.

 Other insights from the report include a global rise in cost-per-click (CPC), an acceleration in the growing dominance of Instagram, expanded reach for advertisers on Facebook, a spike in the popularity and ad costs for videos, and a decline in the use of social media influencers for brand advertising over the holiday season.
 Ad spend data is based on a sample of more than 15,000 Facebook advertising accounts.